braebo/md2html/README.md

 # MD2HTML

-Compiles a folder of markdown files to a folder of html files and embeds a theme.
+Made for a friend who wanted a standalone .exe that he could click to turn his markdown notes folder into an offline-readable folder of HTML files with embeded / configurable themes.

 ## Usage